-- ensure compliance with all regulatory obligations and good market practice in the selection, management and termination of suppliers; - optimise the choice, loyalty and performance of suppliers and business partners to deliver cost effective goods and services and service enhancing solutions across the business; - ensure that suppliers uphold the corporate values and high standards of compliance with the Company's corporate policies and regulatory obligations; - provide for the mitigation of operational and financial risks related to outsourcing and procurement activities; and - ensure effective identification, authorisation and management of material outsourced contracts as defined and in accordance with regulatory requirements.
+ensure compliance with all regulatory obligations and good market practice in the selection, management and termination of suppliers;

+- optimise the choice, loyalty and performance of suppliers and business partners to deliver cost effective goods and services and service enhancing solutions across the business; - ensure that suppliers uphold the corporate values and high standards of compliance with the Company's corporate policies and regulatory obligations; - provide for the mitigation of operational and financial risks related to outsourcing and procurement activities; and - ensure effective identification, authorisation and management of material outsourced contracts as defined and in accordance with regulatory requirements.

-A defined framework and detailed processes are in place for the appointment of new contracting parties which involve the preparation of a detailed specification and risk assessment before inviting tenders, a critical assessment of the capacity and ability of shortlisted suppliers, completion of a business continuity and information security practices questionnaire by all potential providers and an assessment of these against risk appetite.
+A defined framework and detailed processes are in place for the appointment of new contracting parties that involves:

+- the preparation of a detailed specification and risk assessment before inviting tenders; - a critical assessment of the capacity and ability of shortlisted suppliers that is appropriate and proportionate to the services and risks; - completion of a business continuity and information security practices questionnaire by all potential providers; and - an assessment of these against risk appetite.

 Comprehensive written contracts are entered into with accountability for managing the delivery against the contract being clearly assigned to an individual manager within the Administrator.
-Exit and contingency plans are documented as part of the selection and appointment process.
+Exit and contingency plans are documented and reviewed on a frequent basis to ensure they remain appropriate.